vishalydv23/recipeshelf-ml-food-recognition/README.md

-# Recognizing food based on images (recipeshelf-ml-food-recognition)
+# Food image recognition (recipeshelf-ml-food-recognition)

 Food image detection.
 This repo explores the state-of-art techniques available to detect food images and try to improve them.